OCT-FPGA/udp-network-demo/README.md

 # UDP Encryption and Decryption Example Using 2 Network Attached Alveo U280s

-UDP encrypt and decrypt example with pre-built network layer and cmac kernels.
-Note: You will use Vitis 2023.1 to build the bitstream in this tutorial.
-To use an older version, switch to the branch with the version number that you want to use.
+This tutorial demonstrates a a UDP encrypt and decrypt example with pre-built network layer and cmac kernels.

 ## Introduction